*** WE ARE NOW ACCEPTING APPLICATIONS (SUMMER 2022) for fellowship starting July 2023 ***

 As part of their core responsibilities, fellows will spend 6-8 months dedicated to field work and research.
 Through these field postings, fellows will further develop their skills in global public health and healthcare in low-resource settings.

-Fellows will work closely with faculty at Yale, LSHTM, as well as field mentors to develop a research focus that can both meet the thesis requirements of their MSc degree and an initial area of expertise in their global health careers.
+Fellows will work closely with faculty at Yale, LSHTM, as well as mentors in the field to develop a research focus that can both meet the thesis requirements of their MSc degree as well as be an initial area of expertise in their global health careers.
 Most fellows complete their thesis research in the final two months of their fellowship.
 Fellows are welcome to propose their own area of research or to participate in ongoing projects with section faculty (a partial listing is available below.)

-Financial support is provided to cover degree program, short course certificates, travel expenses, field research and to attend and present at national and international conferences.
+Support is provided for degree program, short course certificates, travel expenses, field research and to attend and present at national and international conferences.

 Working through partnerships at Yale University, fellows may participate in projects around the world including multiple sites in Africa, the Middle East and North Africa, East and South Asia, and Latin America (language proficiency required for some sites.)